MXKiN/chrome-citibankhk-pay-bot/README.md

 ## Remark

-The confirm the extension has been stopped before you close the tab / browser.
+Please confirm the extension has been stopped before you close the tab / browser.
 Otherwise, the extension may run at the next time you visit PPS HK.

 As there is no difference in form data when choosing different instalment,